prominenceai/deepstream-services-library/docs/api-display-type.md

     const wchar_t* bg_color);
 ```

 The constructor creates a uniquely name Source Unique-Id Display Type.
-Refer to the [Source documentation](/docs/api-source.md) for more information on [unique-ids] (/docs/api-source.md#unique-id) and how they are assigned.
+Refer to the [Source documentation](/docs/api-source.md) for more information on [unique-ids](/docs/api-source.md#unique-id) and how they are assigned.

 **IMPORTANT!** the unique-id is displayed in hexidecimal format to better view the Pipeline and stream ids within the unique-id.